peterjewicz/peterjewicz.com/content/blog/a-brief-introduction-to-interceptors-and-pedestal.md

 ---

-I’ve been building a lot of APIs lately and as such have been using the wonderful Pedestal libraries as my starting point.
+I’ve been building a lot of APIs lately and as such have been using the wonderful <a href="http://pedestal.io/" target="_blank">Pedestal</a> libraries as my starting point.
 One of the key ideas in pedestal is interceptors and how they handle the flow of the application.
 I want to take a brief look at interceptors, and build a simple one that can catch and handle errors for us.

-What Are Interceptors?
+## What Are Interceptors?

-For a good, in-depth explanation there’s no better place than the docs.
+For a good, in-depth explanation there’s no better place than <a href="http://pedestal.io/guides/what-is-an-interceptor" target="_blank">the docs</a>.
 I won’t reiterate too much here, we’ll look at them just enough to start using them in the most basic cases.
 Put very simply, an interceptor is a value, it can be as basic as a map.
 Of course, there are some specifics, and an interceptor map needs to have at least one key from :enter :leave :error, but it could have all 3.

 Those keys give you a pretty decent idea of what’s going on, one big idea to realize though is that your interceptors get called twice.
 Think of it like a stack where you go through each interceptor’s :enter function, and the go back in reverse through each’s :leave.
 Along the way, if an error is encountered it will bubble up to the nearest interceptor that knows how to handle it.